Skip to content

 10. Take the tie up, from the back of the knot.

-11. Bring the wide end down from the front of the knot and thread it through the loop you just made.
+11. Bring the wide end down in front of the knot and thread it through the loop you just made.

 12. Tighten the tie.

-If and when reading the instructions is more difficult to understand, I embedded the following video from Youtube (in English) here.
+If and when reading the instructions is harder to grasp, I embedded the following video from YouTube here (in English).

 Napit takkien hihoissa

 Have you ever wondered why men's jackets have buttons on the sleeves?
-The buttons are there for the traditional reason that in the past men wore jackets while working, and when working, the sleeves...
+The buttons are there for a traditional reason: in the past, men wore jackets while working, and when they worked, they rolled ...

 Taskuliinan tarkoitus